Arts, media and engineering MS, PhD

 How is the EE+AME concentration different from the Media Arts and Sciences (MAS) PhD program?

 There are several differences between the two.
 Administratively, as a EE + AME concentration student, your home department is the ECEE department.
 Whereas the administrative home of the MAS PhD program is the School of Arts, Media, Engineering.
 The expectations of the MAS PhD program are quite different than those of the ECEE+AME concentration program both in terms of coursework and research outcomes.
-In the EE+AME concentration, as already discussed, 2/3rd of your coursework is in ECEE, and 1/3rd in AME.
+In the EE+AME concentration, as already discussed, Two-thirds of your coursework is in ECEE, and one-thirds in AME.
 Further, in terms of research, you would be generally working on core engineering/computational problems as applied to inter-disciplinary problems, and you will be evaluated using ECEE guidelines in general.
 As a MAS PhD student, your research emphasis will much more driven by humanistic influences in technology design, than the engineering or technology itself, and you will be evaluated according to AME guidelines.
 Further information on the MAS PhD can be found at: http://ame.asu.edu/education/degrees/masphd.php

 Who can I speak with if I have questions on whether to apply for a traditional ECEE PhD or ECEE+AME concentration PhD or MAS?